adam-p/yesterday-i-learned/python.md

 * Multiple assignments (e.g. `a = b = []`) assigns the same reference to each variable, even if the value is primitive (e.g. `5`).
 * [When called with three arguments, type acts like a constructor, so you can create new types in an inline fashion.](http://ivansmirnov.io/python-metaclasses/)
 * There's [a whole package](https://pypi.python.org/pypi/lockfile) for the `process.pid` thing.
+* Sending gzip requests through the `requests` library is [completely manual](http://stackoverflow.com/questions/28656068/compressing-request-body-with-python-requests).
+You really have to construct a gzip stream and modify the headers.
+* As an asider, [`Transfer-Encoding: gzip` is a better header than `Content-Encoding: gzip`](http://stackapps.com/questions/916/why-content-encoding-gzip-rather-than-transfer-encoding-gzip) because the latter does not imply the final content type of `.gz`.

 [bitbucket]: https://bitbucket.org/jsbueno/lelo/src/ab9837ef82001329c421afbfe7e0759c6ec0f16d/lelo/_lelo.py?at=master
 [djangoproject]: https://docs.djangoproject.com/en/dev/intro/tutorial01/#creating-a-project